Vladimir-csp/uwsm/README.md

   does nothing ATM
 - `source_file` - sources `$1` file, providing messages for log.

-See code inside `uwsm` for more auxillary funcions.
+See code inside `uwsm/main.py` for more auxillary funcions.

 Functions that can be added by plugins, replacing standard funcions: